 The holidays can be an overwhelming time for those of us who are introverts.
-Even if we enjoy the festivities, we still end up having to exert tremendous amounts of energy being around crowds, attending parties, hugging, etc. There’s nothing wrong with these activities; it just means our batteries get run down.
-We need rest and quiet time, away from the noise.
-And to that end, I propose a new holiday: Nestivus.
+Most years, we enjoy the festivities but still end up having to exert tremendous amounts of energy being around crowds, attending parties, hugging, etc. 2020 is different, of course.
+Many of us are having to hunker down whether we want to or not, and it may be helpful to reframe this time as a chance to get comfortable and cozy, especially in such uncomfortable times.
+To that end, I propose a new holiday: Nestivus.

 Anyone familiar with the 90s sitcom Seinfeld knows about Festivus, an alternative, secular holiday invented by Frank Costanza, George’s father, in response to the rampant commercialism of Christmas.

 This celebration, on the other hand, doesn’t require an iron pole, feats of strength, or the airing of grievances.

 Nestivus (n) – a day of reprieve from the pressures of holiday cheer and other related anxieties; celebrated by returning to one’s “nest” or place of comfort in order to recharge.

 We at Sweatpants & Coffee invite you to the softest and gentlest of Nestivus observances.

 - Recommended attire: Comfortable.
 Underwire, zippers, constricting garments, and/or shoes that pinch are discouraged.
 You may want to wear a t-shirt with a quirky saying or obscure fandom reference, as those often serve as a secret handshake that lets you quickly identify like-minded folks.
 For example, my “And then Buffy staked Edward.
 The End.” shirt has earned me a few knowing grins from strangers, which fulfills a significant portion of my daily social interaction quota.